What we treat

 The Voy app includes helpful tools like the Meal Balance tracker and your personalised protein goal to guide your next steps.

 It can help you spot patterns in how you eat and how you feel, making it easier to discover what works for you.
-And of course, your coach is always just a message away.
+And of course, your treatment specialist is always just a message away.